iaincollins/structured-data-api/README.md

 * Provide a login and auth system to limit Creating, Updating and Deleting entires to authorized users.
 * A web based interface with to manage entities, users, and documentation.
-* Add more powerful searching (eg free text, based on properties other than name, type and ID, etc).
+* Add more powerful searching (e.g. free text, based on properties other than name, type and ID, etc).
 * Add option to configure collections and API paths.
 * Add JSON-LD support (in development).